Desolation Row: In popular culture

-"Desolation Row" is one of DIO's 14 phrases for attaining Heaven in the sixth story arc of JoJo's Bizarre Adventure.

 A line from the song "At midnight, all the agents and the superhuman crew, go out and round up everyone that knows more than they do." is the closing quotation in chapter 1 of "Watchmen" by Alan Moore and Dave Gibbons.
 In a foreword for the collected editions of the series, Dave Gibbons claims "it began with Bob Dylan", that the lyrics reproduced for chapter 1 were the "spark that would one day ignite WATCHMEN."